 But the real point here is that fiduciary advice vs suitability advice is a false dichotomy; the only kind of advice is fiduciary advice, delivered in the best interests of the person receiving the advice.
 Merriam-Webster defines the act of advising as “to give (someone) a recommendation about what should be done” (emphasis mine); in other words, telling the person what should be done that’s in their interests is the very essence of what advice is, in the first place!
 On the other hand, the suitability standard is about offering a product for sale that is suitable – or at least, not unsuitable – given the client’s circumstances.
 The latter, simply put, is not a standard for advice; it’s not actually about advice at all, but simply determining whether a product being sold is so unsuitable that it’s unconscionable to allow it to be bought at all.
 Advice, as Merriam-Webster makes clear, it about telling someone what actually should be done, not merely what would be “not unsuitable” to buy.
 In fact, the existing securities regulations (Section 202(a)(11)(C)) have already stated that any advice delivered in a product sales context should be “solely incidental” to the sale of the product; if the primary focus of the relationship is about the delivery of advice and/or special compensation is received for advice, the fiduciary standard already applies!

-Why is this distinction of advice versus sales more important than fiduciary versus suitability?
+Why is this distinction of advice versus sales (and advisors versus brokers) more important than fiduciary versus suitability?
 Because, cast in the context of advice versus sales, the solutions quickly become more readily apparently.
 The goal of fiduciary advisors should not be to subject everyone to the fiduciary standard; it should be to subject everyone offering advice to the fiduciary standard.
 If you don’t want to be treated as a fiduciary, that’s fine; just don’t offer advice, and don’t hold yourself out as offering advice.
-People who offer securities or insurance products for sale eliminate the words "financial advisor" or "financial consultant" from their business cards, and simply hold themselves out for doing what they do: registered representative, stockbroker, or insurance agent.
+People who offer securities or insurance products for sale and operating as brokers or company agents would eliminate the words “financial advisor” or “financial consultant” from their business cards, and simply hold themselves out for doing what they do: registered representative, stockbroker, or insurance agent.
 Those who offer advice hold themselves out as advisors, and subject themselves to the appropriate standard.

 In fact, arguably consumer clarity itself is a major benefit of shifting the dialogue in this manner.
 While consumers have made it clear they don’t understand the different between a fiduciary and suitability standards very clearly, the difference between “is this person giving me advice, or not” is much clearer.
 In fact, it highlights the problem, as noted in the RAND study itself: “most investors believe that the financial intermediary is acting in the investor’s best interest [regardless of whether delivered from a broker-dealer or investment adviser].”
 Perhaps the best target for advocacy is not to expand the fiduciary standard to all, but instead to remove the “solely incidental” exception for advice delivered by registered representatives, and simply make all advice subject to fiduciary.